 Other Christians, however, make the same claim with similar arguments set forth by Franklin Graham.
 What concerns me about such statements is that if one says Muslims and Christians do not worship the same God because Muslims reject Jesus as God, as well as the doctrine and reality of the Trinity, then we must also say Jews and Christians do not worship the same God.

 Wouldn’t we be claiming that the God believed in by the Jews for centuries, as described in the Old Testament, is not the true God?
 When God chastised the Jews for drifting into idolatry, doesn’t it suggest that at one point Jews did worship the true God, but at another point in time, they didn’t?
 That is, they moved from true belief into idolatry.
 Some Christians claim Jews do not worship the true God, or the same God as the Christians.
 However, few evangelical Christians actually go that far.
 To my knowledge, Franklin Graham has not said that.
-As a messianic Jew and a professor of philosophy, I have always believed in the true God, but it was only when embracing Jesus as Messiah, was I blessed with the fullness of God.
+As a messianic Jew and a professor of philosophy, I have always believed in the true God, but it was only when embracing Jesus as Messiah, that I was blessed with the fullness of God.
 Perhaps I am wrong and need to reconsider this more seriously.

-However, as a philosopher I also know that I have to be aware of my assumptions, and the assumptions of other Christians and Jews.
+However, as a philosopher, I also know that I have to be aware of my assumptions, and the assumptions of other Christians and Jews.

 Question 1: Is it logically possible for someone to believe in the true God without acknowledging all the true attributes of God?
 Stated somewhat differently, are there essential attributes of God, such that if one does not believe in them, one doesn’t believe in the true God?